 Poor Substrate Preparation

-Many homeowners who install themselves run into trouble when it is time to adhere the planks to the subfloors.
+Many homeowners who install themselves run into trouble when they adhere to the subfloors’ planks.
 They either use the wrong adhesive or use too much or too little.
-Or, sometimes, they may not allow the adhesive to cure properly before or during the installation causing moisture to seep into the bamboo planks.
+Sometimes, they may not allow the adhesive to cure properly before or during the installation causing moisture to seep into the bamboo planks.
 If you’re gluing down to concrete, you’ll want to make 100% sure to use a and make sure to use the correct trowel for that glue.
 Not following the adhesive’s directions carefully and accurately is another reason bamboo floors warp.

 Not Enough Space for Expansion

 Like when installing a hardwood floor, enough space (expansion gap of 1/4 to 1/2 inch) must be maintained around the perimeter walls and other vertical surfaces (like kitchen islands).
-If the manufacturer’s recommended expansion space is not followed, the bamboo planks will not have enough room to expand and will buckle.
+If the manufacturer’s recommended expansion space is not followed, the bamboo planks will not have enough room to expand and buckle.

 When liquids spill on your bamboo floors, wipe them up immediately.
 Failure to do so allows the bamboo to absorb the liquid and will eventually cause warping.
 It is also important to note that you should never use a steam cleaner on bamboo as these machines expose your bamboo planks to too much moisture leading to the dreaded warping.

-Lastly, it is very important to maintain the humidity level in your home per the manufacturer’s directions.
-A room that is too humid or too dry will wreak havoc on your floors causing excessive expansion and contraction which will eventually cause warping and buckling.
-Although you can’t control the humidity outside, you can easily do so inside with the help of humidifiers in the drier winter months and dehumidifiers in the sticky summer months.
+Lastly, it is essential to maintain your home’s humidity level per the manufacturer’s directions.
+A too humid or too dry room will wreak havoc on your floors, causing excessive expansion and contraction, which will eventually cause warping and buckling.
+Although you can’t control the humidity outside, you can easily do so inside with humidifiers in the drier winter months and dehumidifiers in the sticky summer months.
 Knowing you are purchasing can go a long way to avoiding these types of issues as well.